Best Instant Tents: 7 Top Models

 Floor Space: 106 ft.² ⸱ Height: 51” ⸱ Weight: 12.5 lbs.

-If you’re looking for a simple, lightweight, frill-free pop-up tent for occasional family camping trips in fair weather, the Ayamaya Pop-Up is well worth considering.
+If you’re looking for a lightweight, frill-free pop-up tent for occasional family camping trips in fair weather, the Ayamaya Pop-Up is well worth considering.

 The Ayamaya weighs just 12.5 lbs, making it the lightest option on our list.
 Despite this, it’s fairly sturdy and one of the most waterproof options we reviewed, boasting a waterproof rating of 3,000mm in the tent walls and 4,000mm in the groundsheet.
 While we feel it didn’t perform as well as the Kazoo in wet weather, it’s still waterproof enough for three-season camping.